Rex Rienits: Personal life

 His first marriage ended in divorce in 1932.
-His second wife Josephine died in 1954.
+His second wife Josephine Balfe, who came from an acting and journalism family, died in 1954.
+They had a daughter who died stillborn.

 In 1955 he married a third time, to a former occupational therapist, Thea, who regularly collaborated on his projects as a researcher and co author.
 He was survived by a son.